Free Shipping on orders over US$39.99 +16308230407

 5. Replace faulty appliances: If your kettle is old or showing signs of wear and tear, it may be causing the tripping.
 Consider replacing the kettle with a new one that has a lower wattage or is more energy efficient.

-See also Best Looking Electric Kettle
+See also How A Bosch Electric Kettle Works

 By following these tips, you can effectively prevent electric tripping when using your kettle or other high wattage appliances.
 Remember to prioritize safety and consult a professional if you have any concerns about your home’s electrical system.